alexblanche/Gallai_planar_graphs/README.md

 ## Introduction

 A path-decomposition of a graph is a partition of its edges into simple paths.
 In 1968, Tibor Gallai conjectured that any connected graph with n vertices has a path-decomposition into ceiling(n/2) paths.
 The conjecture is still open as of today.
-For more info, my PhD thesis: https://www.labri.fr/perso/ablanche/data/Manuscript.pdf
+For more information, my PhD thesis: https://www.labri.fr/perso/ablanche/data/Manuscript.pdf

 A planar graph is one that can be embedded (or drawn) in the plane without edge-crossings.
 In 2021, my PhD advisors, Marthe Bonamy and Nicolas Bonichon, and I proved that Gallai'sconjecture holds on planar graphs.